basilisSam/aircall/README.md

 For continuous integration and continuous deployment it uses [Netlify CI/CD](https://www.netlify.com/).
 The project has been deployed here: https://vasilis-aircall.netlify.app/

+The project is also using [Snyk](https://snyk.io/) for security vulnerabilities, and [Codacy](https://www.codacy.com/) for code static analysis.

 ### Run it locally

 1. Clone the project on your local machine. <br/>